 - Long pants, long-sleeved shirt, and boots

-You may want to consider using an item like the Dri-Eaz Flood King Flood Pumper to remove heavy amounts of standing water inside your home.
+You may want to consider using one of our water damage restoration products to remove heavy amounts of standing water inside your home.
 If the damage is too great to handle on your own, then hire a professional that can guarantee your space is clear of any issues.

 No one said cleaning up after a flood or storm is fun (or pretty), but it can help save you from serious health issues down the road.
 Have you ever had to deal with a flood?
 Any other suggestions we don’t mention here?
 Let us know if the comments below!